 Casey Eye Institute has specialists in every aspect of eye care, including contact lenses.
-At the Contact Lens Service, we are often successful fitting contact lenses for patients who have previously been unsuccessful in wearing contact lenses.
+At the Contact Lens Service, we are often successful at perscribing contact lenses for patients who have previously been unsuccessful in wearing contact lenses.
 We offer:

-- Specialists available for eye care if necessary
+- Specialists available for complex eye care if necessary

 As part of Oregon Health & Science University, we are on the cutting edge of research, and are among the first to receive new instruments and products.

-You need to have a recent vision exam, which you can get through the Casey Eye Institute's Comprehensive Ophthalmology service or with your regular eye doctor.
-Generally this exam should include dilation, in which special eye drops are used to enlarge the pupils so the eye doctor can see inside the eyes to evaluate the eye health.
+You need to have a recent vision exam, which you may receive through the Casey Eye Institute's Comprehensive Ophthalmology service or with your regular eye doctor.
+Generally this exam should include dilation, in which special eye drops are used to enlarge the pupils so the eye doctor can examine the health of the back of the eye.

 The standard dilation can cause your vision to be blurry for several hours.
 Most, but not all people are able to safely drive themselves home with dilated eyes.
 You won't know how blurry your vision will be until after your eyes are dilated, so it's safest to have a ride arranged.

 The doctor will tell you if you need vision correction.
 You may be myopic (nearsighted), hyperopic (farsighted), astigmatic, presbyopic, or anisometropic.
 Contact lenses can be used to correct these conditions for most people.

 You can get a glasses prescription at your vision exam.
 This is the starting point for your contact lens prescription.
 The shape of the cornea (front of eye) is also an important measurement, as is the health of the eyes.